bitcoinmanchester/bitcoinmanchester-2/about.md

 navigation: "visible"
 ---

 Bitcoin Manchester is still developing and growing.
 It needs your help!
-If you want to contribute, please get in touch [and become a member](/join)!
+If you want to contribute, please get in touch and [become a member][members]!

 ## Goals